Weekly Shōnen Champion

 Weekly Shōnen Champion (週刊少年チャンピオン, Shūkan Shōnen Champion) is a Japanese shōnen manga magazine published by Akita Shoten.

 History

 Shōnen Champion was first published on July 15, 1969.
-It has had numerous popular series by manga artists such as Osamu Tezuka, Go Nagai, Shinji Mizushima, Masami Kurumada, Keisuke Itagaki.
+It has had numerous popular series by manga artists such as Osamu Tezuka, Go Nagai, Shinji Mizushima, Masami Kurumada, and Keisuke Itagaki.
 The magazine is published every Thursday.
 It had a circulation of 250,000 from 1 October 2018 to 30 September 2019.

+A digital supplement manga magazine titled Champion Buzz began publication on October 5, 2023.

 Currently running manga series

-There are currently 21 manga titles being serialized in Weekly Shōnen Champion.
-Out of them, Saint Seiya: Next Dimension and Baki Gaiden: Scarface are published on an irregular basis.
+There are currently 27 manga titles being serialized in Weekly Shōnen Champion.
+Out of them Baki Gaiden: Scarface and Shiranaikoto Kenkyuukai are published on an irregular basis and The Vampire Dies in No Time is on indefinite hiatus.